awl4114awl/port-scan-investigation-mde/README.md

 The **Cyber Range** is a shared, cloud-based training environment designed to simulate enterprise networks and attack scenarios.
 Each participant operates within a common virtual network where simulated threats can safely occur and be detected without risk to production systems.

 This VM represents an internal workstation onboarded to **Microsoft Defender for Endpoint (MDE)**.
 I used a controlled PowerShell script to simulate internal reconnaissance (port scanning), then used **KQL (Kusto Query Language)** within MDE Advanced Hunting to detect, analyze, and attribute the behavior.

 ---

-## ⚙️ Step 1 | Generate the Activity
+### 2️⃣ Generate the Activity

 I began by running a PowerShell port-scanning script to intentionally create suspicious network traffic.